 “Because handwritten notes are so much more personal, not to mention more rare, they're very much appreciated,” networking expert Susan Dench said on the American Express Open Forum blog.
 “It doesn’t have to be perfect, but it does have to be heartfelt.
 People don’t necessarily remember what you say, but they always remember how you made them feel.”

-When creating your message, there are a few points that should be kept top of mind, so that your handwritten note comes off as truly sincere:
+When creating your message, there are a few points that should be kept top of mind, so that your holiday thank you note comes off as truly sincere:

-- Keep It Short: Two or three lines should do it.
-Thank the customer for a recent transaction or their past business.
+Two or three lines should do it.
+Thank your customer or client for a recent transaction or their past business.
 Thanksgiving is the perfect time of year to send the latter, as it reminds them of your business ahead of the holiday season, without an overt sales message.

-- Avoid the Hard Sell: Tempting as it might be, this is not the place to push your business.
+Tempting as it might be, business holiday cards are not the place to push your business.
 Including any kind of sales message will dilute your original intent and disappoint your reader.
-Simply use a thank you note to express gratitude.
+Simply use a holiday thank you note to express gratitude.
 The recipient will get that message, and more.